Bible explains clearly regarding what is a Nazarite?

 After the time of dedication is ended, Nazarites must go to the entrance of the meeting tent.
 And give their offering to the Lord.
 Their offering must be: a one year old lamb that has nothing wrong with it for a burnt offering; a one year old female lamb that has nothing wrong with it for a sin offering; one ram that has nothing wrong with it for a fellowship offering; a basket of bread made without yeast bread made with fine flour mixed with oil and wafers with oil spread on top; and the grain offerings and drink offerings that are a part of these gifts.

-In the bible, we can see some Nazarites in Old Testament like Samson and Samuel and in New Testament John the Baptist and Jesus Christ.
+In the Bible, we can see some Nazarites in the Old Testament like Samson and Samuel and in the New Testament John the Baptist and Jesus Christ.

 - Samson – (Judges 13:7) But he aforesaid to me, you are pregnant and will have a son.
 Don’t drink any wine or any kind of other strong drink.
 Don’t eat any food that’s unclean because he will be dedicated to God in a special way.

 - Samuel – here Hannah takes a vow for a baby in (1 Samuel 1:11) She made a special promise to God and aforesaid, “Lord all powerful, you can see how sad I am.
 Remember not to forget me.
 If you will give me a son, I will give him unto you.
 He will be yours his whole life, and as a Nazirite, he will not drink any wine or strong drink, and no one will ever cut his hair.”